mgold/GoPiGo.js/README.md

 ## About

 The GoPiGo is a robotics platform made by Dexter Industries.
-It uses I2C to communicate between the Pi and a custom board (heavily inspired by the Arduino, rather than use the Pi's GPIO pins.
+It uses I2C to communicate between the Pi and a custom board (heavily inspired by the Arduino), rather than use the Pi's GPIO pins.
 For this reason, traditional NodeBots tools like [Johnny-Five](https://github.com/rwaldron/johnny-five)/[Raspi-IO](https://github.com/bryan-m-hughes/raspi-io/) are not helpful.